M.A. Program Admissions Frequently Asked Questions

 How many practicum hours do I need to complete in order to graduate?

-Where can I get more information about MFT licensure?
+Where can I get more information about MFT or PCC licensure?

 For additional information, refer to the Board of Behavioral Sciences' website at www.bbs.ca.gov.